JasonLocklin/Dissertation/SA/Methods.md

 saccade, permitting accurate saccade length estimates.

-Speed data (unsigned horizontal velocity) was smoothed by convolution with a "hanning" window and then a "rolling maximum" of window size of 20ms.
-A hanning window resembles a Gaussian distribution, but lacks long tails, so makes an effective smoothing filter, emphasizing local characteristics, $w(n) = 0.5\;
+Speed data (unsigned horizontal velocity) was smoothed by convolution with a "Hanning" window and then a "rolling maximum" of window size of 20ms.
+A Hanning window resembles a Gaussian distribution, but lacks long tails, so makes an effective smoothing filter, emphasizing local characteristics, $w(n) = 0.5\;
 \left(1 - \cos \left ( \frac{2 \pi n}{N-1} \right) \right)$).
 A